Marian-Braendle/ipe-lassotool/README.md

 # Lasso Tool Ipelet

 This Ipelet implements a Lasso Tool in [Ipe](https://ipe.otfried.org/).

 The main difference to the normal, rectangular selection tool is that arbitrary selection polygons can be drawn.
-Furthermore, not the bounding boxes of objects are considered, but their actual geometry.
+Furthermore, for the selection not the bounding boxes of objects are considered, but their actual geometry.

 ## Usage